opentelekomcloud/python-otcextensions/doc/source/user/index.rst

    connection

-Once you have a :class:`~openstack.connection.Connection` instance, services are accessed through instances of :class:`~openstack.proxy.BaseProxy` or subclasses of it that exist as attributes on the :class:`~openstack.connection.Connection`.
+Once you have a :class:`~openstack.connection.Connection` instance, services are accessed through instances of :class:`~openstack.proxy.Proxy` or subclasses of it that exist as attributes on the :class:`~openstack.connection.Connection`.